jamesshore/ergotest/docs/test_api.md

 If there are multiple _afterEach()_ functions in a suite, they will run in the order _afterEach()_ was called.
 If there are multiple nested suites, they will be run from the inside out.
 If there are [afterAll()](#afterall) functions in the suite, they will run last.

-If a test throws an exception or time out, _fn()_ will still be run.
+If a test throws an exception or times out, _fn()_ will still be run.

 If no tests in this suite or its sub-suites were ran—either because there weren’t any, they were skipped, or [beforeAll()](#beforeall) and/or [beforeEach()](#beforeEach) threw exceptions, _fn()_ will not be run.